 Positive mental health outcomes, improved social connection and pathways out of homelessness are the central themes that we are focused on beyond 2021.
 We welcome your support in helping us continue to grow as the heart of the community, a place people can come for support but one that they eventually leave, stronger and ready for their own bright future.

-Our Kitchen is funded only by local residents and businesses, we receive no government funding at all.
-If you would like to be a part of our story and see how your donation can directly change lives, please contact our Community Manager here for more information.
+Our Kitchen is funded be generous parishoners, local residents and businesses.
+If you would like to be a part of our story and see how your donation can directly change lives you can make a fully tax deductible gift here.
 All donations are 100% tax deductible.

 This is Canice’s Kitchen, where everyone is welcome.